neelaruban/neelaruban.github.io/_posts/2023-08-03-eks-cluster-upgrades.md

 18. Scale stateful apps on the new cluster to its original replica count.
 It may take a few minutes for the volume to attach to the new node.

 Steps from 6 to 18 are common to any migration of stateful apps, not limited to this scenario detailed here.

+> important thing to keep in mind is when reusing retained PVs deploying new PV with the same name would not work meaning Deploying a new release with `PVC.spec.volumeName`.
+This will open up anyone to use retained PVs just by using the same name despite the fact it could contain sensitive ( credit card related details ) , opening up security can of worms .
+Hence its an admin intervention is required to delete the `PV.Spec.ClaimRef` from the retained PVs or pre-fill `PV.Spec.ClaimRef` with a pointer to the new PVC as explained [here](https://github.com/kubernetes/kubernetes/issues/48609#issuecomment-314066616)

 In the end, the traffic was fully transferred to the new cluster, and the old cluster was taken down when it was confirmed that the entire rollout was successful.